Sexual Harassment: An employer’s guide

 Harassment as an employment consequence occurs when submission to or rejection of sexual conduct is used as a basis for employment decisions affecting individuals.

 Harassment that creates a hostile work environment can be more difficult to identify.
 It is conduct of a sexual nature that offends, humiliates, distresses or intrudes upon the victims’ employment in such a way that it is difficult for them to perform their job.
 This includes conduct directed at a victim, as well as indirect conduct, such as witnessing harassment directed at another victim.
-However, courts recognize that isolated incidents of harassment (e.g., a single lewd remark, or asking an employee for a date) do not create a hostile work environment.
-In 2000, the federal Ninth Circuit Court of Appeals held that a single episode of sexual harassment does not support a claim of hostile work environment under Title VII of the Civil Rights Act, unless it is extremely serious, such as rape or other sexual assault.
+Under California law, even a single incident of harassment could potentially give rise to a hostile work environment, if the harassing conduct has unreasonably interfered with the victim’s work performance or created and intimidating or offensive working environment.

 In order to determine whether or not conduct has created a hostile or offensive work environment, the courts will look at the totality of the circumstances.
 This review includes analyzing the nature of the unwelcome sexual acts (i.e., physical touching is typically more offensive than verbal abuse), the frequency of the offensive encounters and the situations in which the sexual harassment occurred.